sandialabs/slycat/docs/setup-clients.rst

-.. _Setup Slycat Clients:
+.. _setup-slycat-clients:

 Setup Slycat Clients
 ====================

-Note: If you're new to Slycat and are here give it a try, please see :ref:`Install Slycat` instead.
+Note: If you're new to Slycat and are here give it a try, please see :ref:`install-slycat` instead.
 The following outlines how to setup a host to use the client scripts included with Slycat to upload data to an existing Slycat web server.
-If you don't already have a web server, you probably want to start with :ref:`Setup Slycat Web Server`.
+If you don't already have a web server, you probably want to start with :ref:`setup-slycat-web-server`.

 Slycat includes a Python package to simplify writing custom clients.
 Custom clients are often required to handle data ingestion, performing